x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - **Sender options**

   By default, only people inside your organization can send message to this group.
-You can also allow people outside the organization to send to this group.
+You can also allow people outside the organization to send message to this group.

   - **Only allow messages from people inside my organization**: Select this option to allow only senders in your organization to send messages to the group.
 This means that if someone outside your organization sends an email message to this group, it is rejected.
 This is the default setting.